aunshpatel/restrofinder/ReadMe.md

 - Future enhancement one: As restaurant owner, I can add my restaurant to be reviewed.
 - Future enhancement two: As a restaurant owner, I can add food challenges/events, discounts, etc for my restaurant.
+- Future enhancement three: As a user it would be nice to be able to rate each restaurant 1-5 graphically using stars instead of numerically.
-- Future enhancement three: As a authorized user, I would like a button to mark which restaurants in my wishlist I have tried.
+- Future enhancement four: As a authorized user, I would like a button to mark which restaurants in my wishlist I have tried.